Hessle Local History Society

 Society meetings take place in Hessle Town Hall from March to November (see Society News).

 New members are welcome.

 The Society, in co-operation with Hessle Town Council is developing an archive room in the Town Hall, which will eventually be open to members and the general public (by appointment).
 We have a wide collection of archives and materials regarding the history of Hessle which need to be kept and preserved for future generation to enjoy and these will be placed in the room in the Town Hall.
 Dr Martin Craven has kindly donated a collection of his archives which are currently being catalogued.
 Anyone wishing to donate items - such as photographs, documents, letters, books, leaflets, pamphlets etc should talk to a committee member.

-The Society publishes a Newsletter which is available on subscription.
+The Society publishes a Newsletter which is available to non-members on subscription.